pieroproietti/penguins-eggs/README.md

 ## `eggs version`
- The `eggs version` command is used to retrieve information about the version of the "eggs" command-line interface (CLI).
+<p align="justify"> The `eggs version` command is used to retrieve information about the version of the "eggs" command-line interface (CLI).
 It is a command-line command that can be executed with different options.
-Here is an expanded and rewritten explanation of the command:
+Here is an expanded and rewritten explanation of the command:</p>

 **USAGE**
 ```